 NHL Game Summary - Dallas at Pittsburgh

-Pittsburgh, PA (Sports Network) - Sidney Crosby lit the lamp twice and collected an assist, as the Pittsburgh Penguins scored five unanswered goals to post a 6-3 victory over the Dallas Stars at Mellon Arena.
+Pittsburgh, PA (Sports Network) - James Neal scored twice as the Pittsburgh Penguins took a 3-1 win over the Dallas Stars at CONSOL Energy Center.

 Matt Cooke scored a penalty shot goal while Marc-Andre Fleury stopped 19 shots for the Penguins, who have won their past two.

 "It's always nice to get it against your former team," said Neal, who played for Dallas before being traded to Pittsburgh last season.
 "The main thing is us playing a top team and beating them.
 They came in here to play us hard and we came back and played a great game ourselves."

 Eric Nystrom scored the lone goal for the Stars, who had a four-game winning streak stopped.
 Kari Lehtonen was tagged for all three goals on 32 shots.